docsforadobe/javascript-tools-guide/4 - User-Interface Tools/control-objects.rst

 A hierarchical list whose items can contain child items.
 Items at any level of the tree can be individually selected.
-Calls the onChange callback if the item selection is changed by a script or the user, or if the object’s notify() method is called.
+Calls the onChange callback if the item selection is changed by a script or the user, or if the object's notify() method is called.
 To add to a window w:
 w.add ("treeview" [, bounds, items,
 {creation_properties}])
 bounds: Optional.
-The control’s position and size.
+The control's position and size.
 items: Optional.
 An array of strings for the text of each top-level list item.
 A ListItem object is created for each item.
 An item with the type node can contain child items.
 Supply this